 Nowadays, the booking industry moves towards digitization at a rapid pace.

 According to Finances Online research, the average annual growth rate of the online booking industry will amount to 15,1% in the next several years.
 Thus, to keep up with the times, many businesses take a step in this direction as well.

 Those who decide that they want to digitize their booking processes often integrate booking management tools into an existing mobile or web platform.

-And it’s quite reasonable since online booking options can get you more clients — 70% of respondents said they’d prefer an online booking option to a regular one.
-Besides, it’ll help you get an advantage to stay ahead of the competition as 31% of clients would choose a new service provider who’ll offer online booking.
+And it’s quite reasonable since online booking options can get you more clients — 70% of respondents say they prefer an online booking option to a regular one.
+Besides, it can help you get an advantage to stay ahead of the competition as 31% of clients would choose a new service provider that offers online booking.

 So, if you want to implement a custom online booking functionality or simply want to learn more about it — welcome!